Thredbo Valley Track

 The section to the third bridge (5km return) or Rangers Station (12km return) is perfect for the beginners with some climbing involved on the return trip.
 Continuing downriver there are forests and open woodlands with smooth descents and short uphill bursts with rollers to keep the flow going.
 Riders can continue on to Thredbo Diggings (14.5km one way) or head onto to Lake Crackenback Resort (20km one way).
-The free Thredbo Valley Shuttle that picks you up from Lake Crackenback Resort can now be booked online.

 Just Opened | Ride From Thredbo to Jindabyne

 The newly opened lower Thredbo Valley Track extension for the more experienced rider adds 15km to the trail from Lake Crackenback to Gaden Trout Hatchery, riders can extend further by joining the Hatchery Bay trail which continues onto Jindabyne.